Easy Does It, East Bay

 Hike Lafayette Reservoir in the East Bay

 It’s an East Bay classic.
-Lafayette Reservoir is a hub for a little of this, and a little of that: Hiking, picnicking, paddling, you decide.
+Lafayette Reservoir is a hub for a little of this, and a little of that.
 This time of year we recommend simply stretching your legs on the 2.7-mile Lakeside Nature Trail encompassing the reservoir.

 Start at the dam and get unobstructed views of the reservoir, flanked by oak- and pine-covered hills.
 From the northwest end of the dam, follow the paved path along the shoreline towards the nature center.
-Continuing around the reservoir, you’ll gain big views of the water from wooded sections, which may still be eking out some lovely fall colors thanks to a mix of deciduous understory trees and hulking oaks.
+Continuing around the reservoir, you’ll gain big views of the water from wooded sections, which may have fall colors thanks to a mix of deciduous understory trees and hulking oaks.

 Keep an eye on the lake to see osprey dive-bombing the water for a fish meal.
 Serenading birds, fluttering leaves, and even the occasional wild turkey keep things interesting.
 There’s also a redwood grove planted by schoolchildren.

 Parking is $7 unless you have an Annual Gate Card, purchased from the visitor center located on the north end of the reservoir.
-Boat rentals are available on a first-come, first-served basis with a $40 deposit required (must be 18+ years old to rent).
-Boat rentals cost $15 for 1 hour or $25 for up to 5 hours.
 Trail is dog-friendly!
-No dogs in boats.

 Bring the Outdoors to Your Inbox